Are you feeling a bit stressed out?

 Now we’re heading for the closing table.
 All inspections have been completed, loan underwriters have given their final approval and it’s the day before closing – final walk-thru day.
 This is when we re-visit the home to make sure the window treatments that were to convey with the home are still on the windows.
 Or the refrigerator the sellers were leaving in the home didn’t accidentally get loaded onto their moving truck.
 And most important, any repairs the seller agreed to make based on the inspection reports received were actually made.

 On closing day, I meet with you at the attorney’s office along with the sellers and their agent.
 You will need to have your driver’s license with you so the paralegal can make a copy of it.
 You will have already received advice from me and your mortgage lender as to how much money you need to bring to closing in the form of a certified check (cashiers check).
 The attorney will have a stack of papers for you to sign-off on as well as paperwork for the seller’s signature.
 And when all that is done, the seller hands you the keys to your home….and we can all breathe a sigh of relief.
 You have your keys, Realtors have their commission checks, and attorney awaits the next set of clients.

 Every transaction is unique, so I monitor all the details very closely and keep you well informed every step of the way.
 Remember, I am here to serve you.
 If you are concerned or confused at any time, let me know.
 There are no stupid questions when you are dealing with a large investment such as this.

 There’s a difference between agents who simply sell real estate, and those who COMMIT to whatever it takes to serve clients beyond their expectations.
-I’ve been active in real estate for twelve years.
-But more importantly, I am a full-time REALTOR® who has gone the extra mile in education to be an Accredited Buyer Representative (ABR®).
+I’ve been active in real estate for sixteen years.
+I am a full-time REALTOR® who goes the extra mile for you!